 That is what is most distinctive about Axis posters - their appeal to raw emotion that resonated with people consumed with fear and hatred of the enemy rather than rationality.

-The "Liberators" poster above uses the English word for the American bombers and uses it to apply all sorts of double meanings and crude references to standard Nazi targets.
+The "Liberators" poster above uses the English word for the American bombers and uses it to apply all sorts of double meanings and crude references to standard German propaganda targets.
 However, the themes are given in a scattershot fashion that you will likely miss at first glance.
-Using the word "Liberators" - it was extremely rare in German posters to use English words - in a Nazi propaganda poster is a sure sign of how far the US bombers had intruded into the German national consciousness.
+Using the word "Liberators" - it was extremely rare in German posters to use English words - in a German propaganda poster is a sure sign of how far the US bombers had intruded into the German national consciousness.

 Let's go through the major themes in these types of posters.